Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/create-custom-renderer-feature.md

-# How to create a custom Renderer Feature
+# Example of a complete Scriptable Renderer Feature

-This section describes how to create a custom Renderer Feature for a URP Renderer.
+The example workflow on this page implements a custom Renderer Feature that uses [custom Render Passes](./intro-to-scriptable-render-passes.md) to add a blur effect to the camera output.

 This section assumes the following: